 This draft appeal was submitted to the Spanish Ombudsman on 22 February 2019.
 Just a few days later, on 4 March 2019, the Ombudsman filed its appeal of unconstitutionality against art.
 58 bis before the Constitutional Court, which admitted it.

-On 30 June 2019 -that is, in an absolute record time -, the Constitutional Court published its judgment unanimously declaring the unconstitutionality of Spanish Electoral System Act´s Art.
-58 bis paragraph 1, which is therefore declared null and void.
+On 30 June 2019 -that is, in an absolute record time -, the Constitutional Court published its judgment unanimously declaring the unconstitutionality of Art.
+58 bis paragraph 1 of the Spanish Electoral System Act, which is therefore declared null and void.
 Access the judgement here.

 At this point in the story, you will be wondering what the legal arguments assumed by both the Ombudsman’s appeal and the Constitutional Court decision were.
 Let’s comment on the most relevant ones.